BackSession 8: American Squares Session Index Previous session

 Say it out loud to a recording.
 Make sure you're talking in time with the music, on the beat.
 Now work out what words you would use for the second and third breaks, and practise them out loud too.

 If it's an unphrased figure the break can be unphrased too, though I find I do automatically fit it into 8-bar phrases.
 And I really like to finish the final break at the end of the tune, so if necessary I'll add things like “in to the middle and back”, and again if necessary.
-And if you find you have four bars left you can always add the classic: “Now honour your partners, corners too, 'cause there you stand, that's it, you're through”.
+And if you find you have four bars left at the end you can always add the classic: “Now honour your partners, corners too, 'cause there you stand, that's it, you're through”.

 If you're improvising breaks, it's a good idea to remember who the first man is, so that you can judge how far he has to promenade home and modify your call accordingly.
 I still go wrong on occasions, and realise that they can't possibly promenade home in the few bars left — but do I panic?
 Not visibly!
 I give them time to get home and then start the figure 4 bars late — and I stay 4 bars behind, resisting the temptation to speed up the calls to get them back on the phrase.
 If you call it confidently no-one will mind, in fact most of them won't even notice.
 If the figure ends with a swing, that's the move I will cut short — I might say “Just a quick swing” — and then very positively call the start of the next turn of the figure.
 If I can't do that, I'll stay 4 bars behind for the entire next turn of the figure, and then sort things out in the final break.
 As I said before, this requires you knowing where you are in the music — but who told you calling was easy?!